The 2023 Farm Radio Awards

 Keneya blon is an informative and engaging 30-minute program that aims to improve the sexual and reproductive health of women and girls, as well as strengthen the prevention of and response to gender-based violence.
 In past episodes, Keneya blon has worked to debunk myths and misconceptions about Sexually Transmitted Infections (STIs).
 The production team overcomes challenges in each episode to highlight the voices of women on air, using channels such as Farm Radio’s Uliza poll, WhatsApp and community listening groups.

-Duond Mikayi from Radio Mikayi in Kenya (Runner-up)
+Duond Mikayi (The voice of the matriarch) from Radio Mikayi in Kenya (Runner-up)

 In long feature programs, sometimes upward of two hours per episode, Duond Mikayi aims to both celebrate and empower women in a variety of traditional and non-traditional roles.
 The production team sees the program as an opportunity to help women start their own businesses, and in each episode, encourages men to support their wives, mothers and sisters at home by sharing in household responsibilities.
 Other topics addressed include leadership, business, mental health, disabilities and more.
 Listeners say the program is changing the way they view gender roles in their community.